logoPoitiers

 Football / Soccer

-Lyon Olympic Stadium ios the largest in France after the Stade de France, in Paris..
+Lyon Olympic Stadium is the largest in France after the Stade de France, in Paris..

-The venue, which hosted the semi final and for the final of the women's world cup in 2019, is located some 15 km east of the city centre, beside the E15 / N 346 Lyon eastern ring road.
+The venue hosted the semi final and for the final of the women's world cup in 2019, and will host 12 matches in the 2024 Olympic Games.
+It is located some 15 km east of the city centre, beside the E15 / N 346 Lyon eastern ring road.

 Tram acces, Line T3, from Villette Sud, just outside Lyon La Part-Dieu TGV / train station .
 20 minutes.